samsuh/2025-learnings/README.md

 This made me realize there are lots of levels to eth staking, which i will learn on the new server rig.

 step 1: set up rig

-step 2: find and follow a quickstart for testnet staking. step 3: maintain this and try out different scenarios for about a month. i originally thought a whole month was overkill but a month just flew by waiting for these parts! step 4: make go/no go decision on staking on mainnet.
+step 2: find and follow a quickstart for testnet staking. prob look at pins in ethstaker community

+step 3: maintain this and try out different scenarios for about a month. i originally thought a whole month was overkill but a month just flew by waiting for these parts!

+step 4: make go/no go decision on staking on mainnet.